 Easter Egg collection for Catholic Charities

-The Annual Easter Egg collection for Catholic Charities is going ahead in 2021 in plenty of time for Easter!
+The Annual Easter Egg collection for Catholic Charities went ahead in plenty of time for Easter!

 Catholic Charities Annual Golf Day